rubinda/up2Go_notes/docs/environment/cli-setup.md

 ```shell
 sf --version
 ```
-In my case it returns `@salesforce/cli/2.24.4 darwin-x64 node-v20.11.0`
+In my case it returns `@salesforce/cli/2.29.5 darwin-x64 node-v20.11.0`

-## sfdx plugins
+## sf plugins

-Once you have sfdx installed you can run:
+Once you have sf installed you can run:
 ```shell
 sf plugins install @salesforce/sfdx-scanner sfdx-browserforce-plugin
 ```